 Andrea Paluso is co-founder and executive director of Family Forward Action.
 Andrea is a social worker turned community activist and fervent policy wonk.
 She has worked in public education, community health clinics, and in international development.
 She has master’s degrees from Columbia University in social work and public health and a work history in public policy and nonprofit program management.
 Andrea hopes that our work will inspire and help parents, employers and policy-makers to create the kinds of policies that work for today’s families.
 Andrea is the mother of two kids, ages 6 and 8.

-Laurie Trieger is working with Family Forward Action to support a movement for family-friendly policies across Oregon.
+Laurie Trieger is a Regional Organizer with Family Forward Action serving the Eugene area.
 Laurie grew up in Philadelphia and enjoyed living on the Oregon coast for nearly three years before settling in Eugene in 1987.
 She has been involved with a variety of initiatives and organizations focused on poverty reduction, food policy, child wellness and healthy communities; including working in a women’s health clinic, serving as an advocate for a regional food bank, founding a public health nonprofit organization, and working in community economic development.
 She is a parent of two adult children, grandparent of twin boys, and a former foster parent.
 Before all this, Laurie worked for many years in the restaurant and retail sectors.

 Luann Algoso is the Communications Director for Family Forward Action.
 She is a scholar turned artist-activist who has been working in activist spaces in Portland and Southern California.
 She is originally from Anaheim, California and moved to Portland in 2010 to finish her Bachelor of Arts in Women’s Studies at Portland State University.
 After completing her undergraduate degree, she went on to complete a Master of Arts degree in Conflict Resolution also at Portland State University with the thesis titled, “Comedy as a Platform for Marginalized Voices: Asian American Women and the Disoriented Comedy Showcase”.
 Luann is a Filipina American and is on a lifelong journey to dismantle colonial identity.
 Luann’s communications expertise is within digital organizing and campaign strategy, which she uses as a supplement to grassroots, community organizing efforts.